 Question 3: In 2016, the EN 388 safety standard was significantly updated.
 What new situations are there and what does this mean for people who choose protective gloves?

 Since the first standard in 1994 and the previous standard in 2003, technology has grown considerably.
-New engineering yarns (glass fiber, stainless steel, etc.) have made the standards for cut-proof test methods inconsistent and unreliable, with high variability between different laboratories and even in the same laboratory.
+New engineering yarns (glass fibre, stainless steel, etc.) have made the standards for cut-proof test methods inconsistent and unreliable, with high variability between different laboratories and even in the same laboratory.
 Therefore, new test methods are urgently needed.

 When testing for abrasion resistance, the sandpaper specified in the old standard has been discontinued, which has resulted in the use of a large number of different wear-resistant papers, resulting in inconsistent results.
 The latest revision of this standard defines a new type of wear-resistant paper that enables the laboratory to test reliably and consistently.

 A trend has recently emerged in which a buffer layer is used as an anti-glove protection function.
-Because of the inability to continuously test the effectiveness of these buffer layers, glove manufacturers began claiming that their products had this capability without any verifiable testing.
+Because of the inability to continuously test the effectiveness of these buffer layers, cut-resistant glove manufacturers began claiming that their products had this capability without any verifiable testing.
 To illustrate this more clearly, an impact test was developed.
-The gloves passed this test can make a statement.
+The gloves that passed this test can make a statement.

 Finally, the introduction of the new EN ISO cut-off test may have the greatest impact on the industry.
 This test is especially useful for cut-proof materials that will passivate the blades used in the cutting test.
 Now, glove manufacturers can perform two cut-proof tests.
 Security managers need to understand how these tests work and what they mean for the wearer.